Dean Fasano

 Dean Fasano (January 16, 1955 – December 8, 2009) was the lead singer of the bands Message and Prophet.

 Early years

 Fasano grew up in New Jersey, United States, and in his youth he got interested in music and singing.
 His special and emotional voice was long known as one of the most distinctive voices on the New Jersey music scene.
-In 1973, Dean Fasano was a founding member and lead singer for, what became a world-renowned, progressive rock band, Mirthrandir, Throughout the late 70s he played in various bands with the later Bon Jovi guitarist, Richie Sambora.
+In 1973, Dean Fasano was a founding member and lead singer for, what became a world-renowned, progressive rock band, Mirthrandir, Throughout the late 1970s he played in various bands with future Bon Jovi guitarist, Richie Sambora.
 Fasano was usually the lead vocalist in these bands.
 He got a record deal with Led Zeppelin's Swan Song label, however, before they got to put out an album, Led Zeppelin's drummer, John Bonham died, and the label disbanded, as would the band later.